davidgasquez/handbook/content/computer-science/programming.md

 - **Treat all the data as an event log**.
   Use a central log where consumers can subscribe to the relevant events.
-  Having a central place \([the log](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying)\) for continuous events make easy to create a stream of data to process and sets a source of truth.
+  Having a central place ([the log](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying)) for continuous events make easy to create a stream of data to process and sets a source of truth.

 - **There is no silver bullet**.
   Accept that many programming decisions are opinions.
   Make the trade-offs explicit when making judgments and decisions.
+With almost every decision you make, you're either deliberately or accidentally trading off one thing for another thing.
   Discuss [tradeoffs](https://twitter.com/kelseyhightower/status/774076482637312001), which you prefer, and reach a resolution.

 - **Keep the iteration loop short**.
-  Invest in tools to automate and improve the development cycle \(CI, CD\).
+  Invest in tools to automate and improve the development cycle (CI, CD).
 Decreasing build times a few seconds actually saves a lot of time over time.
 Deploy often to make the loop end to end.
 If you need to do something manually more than twice, then write a tool for the third time.
 An evolutionary architecture consists of three primary aspects: incremental change, fitness functions, and appropriate coupling.
+Change is constant.

 - **Avoid implicit rules**.
   Implicit rules should always be made explicit and shared with others or automated.
 Ideally, all processes should be written as code, stored, and versioned.
 Ninimize the cognitive load imposed on your users.